FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 From Ontology side we wish to build a highly engaged quality community and believe that this is best achieved by teamwork.
 We encourage the community to form independent groups so that we, Ontology, can engage on a strategic level for support and compensation.
 It’s important for us that the community takes responsibility for their own development and mmanagement.

-**_We believe that projects are best executed in teams and encourage contributors to form independent groups_**
+<h4 align="center">We believe that projects are best executed in teams and encourage contributors to form independent groups</h4>

 How you chose to structure groups or function as an individual contributors is entirely up to yourself.
 However, for groups, we would like you to identify a single point of contact so that we can engage with someone who's carrying out the interest of the group as a whole.